 Villain with Good Publicity: Played with in the first game.
 Miss Amron, the Legend6 and a TV idol, uses TV to hypnotize her viewers into loving her.
 When the broadcast ceases, however, she becomes unpopular.

 We Can Rebuild Him: Dr. Zero did this to himself.
-After Prince Tail's father defeated him and left him for dead, Zero repaired his original body with cybernetics.
+After defeating Prince Tail's father, the King attacked him and left him for dead.
+Zero repaired his original body with cybernetics.

 The Woman Behind the Man: Circe apparently kicked the crap out of Knives in a Robopon battle at some point after he got his title as Master, rendering him mute and giving her the title.

 Wonder Child: Rena the alien girl in 2, who gets taken in by an old couple who regard her as the daughter they'd always wanted to have.
 In the end, she gives them back their youth as thanks for looking after her.

 Written by the Winners: Dr. Zero calls out Tail for this; the King was defeated by Zero and only 'won' due to nearly killing him, but told everyone that he defeated Zero to begin with.